E2517/twitter/README.md

 MacOS Sierra 10.13.6

-After download Mongodb go to the folder and execute these commands
+After download Mongodb go to the folder and execute these commands in terminal

 ```
 $ cd ~/Download